psf/policies/docs/pypi.org/Privacy-Notice.md

 -   Datadog to aggregate metrics and application performance data.
 Some personal information may be stored on their servers.
 Their use of this information is subject to the [Data Processing Addendum](https://www.datadoghq.com/legal/data-processing-addendum/) between Datadog and PSF and the PSF and Datadog [Privacy Policy](https://www.datadoghq.com/legal/privacy/).

 -   Stripe to process payments.
 Your billing information is stored on their servers and we process your payments using their services.
-Their use of this information is subject to the [Data Processing AGreement](https://stripe.com/legal/dpa) between Stripe and PSF and the Stripe Privacy Policy (https://stripe.com/privacy).
+Their use of this information is subject to the [Data Processing Agreement](https://stripe.com/legal/dpa) between Stripe and PSF and the Stripe Privacy Policy (https://stripe.com/privacy).

 -   Google Analytics to aggregate traffic analytics.
 Some personal information may be transited to their servers.
 Their use of this information is subject to the [Google Ads Data Processing Terms](https://privacy.google.com/businesses/processorterms/) between Google and PSF and the Google [Privacy Policy](https://policies.google.com/privacy).

+-   Google Cloud to operate our [linehaul](https://github.com/pypi/linehaul-cloud-function) service, which provides our [BigQuery public dataset](https://docs.pypi.org/api/bigquery/).
+No personal information is collected.
+Request time, Request URL, TLS protocol and cipher, HTTP User-Agent, and approximate country of origin are sent to their servers.
+User-Agents are stored in aggregate form only.
+Their use of this information is subject to the [Cloud Data Processing Addendum](https://cloud.google.com/terms/data-processing-addendum) between Google and the PSF and the [Google Cloud Privacy Notice](https://cloud.google.com/terms/cloud-privacy-notice).

 ## 3. HOW DO WE USE THE PERSONAL INFORMATION WE COLLECT